Materials-Consortia/OPTIMADE/README.md

 ## How to cite

-If you use OPTIMADE to access or host data, we kindly ask that you cite our paper:
+If you use OPTIMADE to access or host data, we kindly ask that you cite our papers accompaying the version 1.0 and 1.2 releases:

 - Andersen *et al*, OPTIMADE, an API for exchanging materials data, *Sci.
 Data* **8**, 217 (2021) [10.1038/s41597-021-00974-z](https://doi.org/10.1038/s41597-021-00974-z)
+- Evans *et al*, Developments and applications of the OPTIMADE API for materials discovery, design, and data exchange, *arXiv preprint* (2024) [10.48550/arXiv.2402.00572](https://doi.org/10.48550/arXiv.2402.00572)

 To cite an individual version of the specification, please use the versioned records on Zenodo: